 If you’re using PowerWallet, it’ll be easy to quickly see how much you’ve spent so far in each category for the month.
 Then, you can make adjustments as necessary.
-For example, if you’re budgeting $50 for clothing and have spent $75, you’ll need to not only stop buying clothes, but also make an adjustment elsewhere in your budget to make up for the extra $25.
+For example, if you’re budgeting $50 for clothing and have spent $75, you’ll need not only to stop buying clothes, but also to make an adjustment elsewhere in your budget to make up for the extra $25.

 On the flip side, maybe it’s the last week of the month, and you haven’t spent a dime of your entertainment budget.
-In that case, it’s time to make a date and go have some fun!
+In that case, it’s time to make a date and have some fun!

 Step 5: Get a coach